-Reluctant optimist, music lover, graduate student of engineering, and alumnus of Virginia Tech
+Reluctant optimist, music lover, young professional in Roanoke, and alumnus of Virginia Tech

 "While the images and emotions of April 16 are seared into our collective consciousness, our own lives, with all of the demands of the modern world, will cause the memories to fade, likely more quickly than we might think.
 Over time, we will struggle with remembering so many names and, unfortunately, the only name we will probably always remember will be the one that we should all do our best to forget.